 Creating Shareholder Value

-As the current parent company of Costa Coffee, Whitbread PLC has delivered extra-ordinary value for shareholders with its impressive dominance of the UK coffee market and its growth performance internationally, in addition to growing its self-service machine business.
-With over 2,400 stores in 31 countries and employing over 16,000 people, Costa Coffee is now over forty years old, and is being sold to The Coca-Cola Company for £3.9bn, an extra-ordinary return for investors, who originally paid £19 million for it in 1995.
+As the current parent company of Costa Coffee, Whitbread PLC has delivered extraordinary value for shareholders with its impressive dominance of the UK coffee market and its growth performance internationally, in addition to growing its self-service machine business.
+With over 2,400 stores in 31 countries and employing over 16,000 people, Costa Coffee is now over forty years old and is being sold to The Coca-Cola Company for £3.9bn, an extraordinary return for investors, who originally paid £19 million for it in 1995.

-Once the acquisition deal closes in 2019, Costa Coffee will join The Coca-Cola company, whose goal it is “to refresh the world”.
-While The Coca-Cola company has committed to allowing “Costa be Costa”, there are definite benefits and synergies that can be leveraged.
+Once the acquisition deal closes in 2019, Costa Coffee will join The Coca-Cola Company, whose goal it is “to refresh the world”.
+While The Coca-Cola Company has committed to allowing “Costa be Costa”, there are definite benefits and synergies that can be leveraged.
 Coca-Cola President and CEO James Quincy summarised the intended relationship as “connected but not integrated”.

 Here are some thoughts on future opportunities the two powerful companies could consider:

-- Marketing is perhaps the greatest capability within The Coca-Cola company.
+- Marketing is perhaps the greatest capability within The Coca-Cola Company.
 The company has leveraged its heritage and expert consumer strategies to become the 14th most valuable brand in the world.
-Tapping in to this expertise, Costa Coffee will benefit from global “shopper insights” as showcased at the NACS Show in Las Vegas, as well as access to new global distribution channels, with Quincy highlighting the appeal of Costa products to its customer base worldwide, whether for ground or roast beans or for ready-to-drink beverages.
+Tapping into this expertise, Costa Coffee will benefit from global “shopper insights” as showcased at the NACS Show in Las Vegas, as well as access to new global distribution channels, with Quincy highlighting the appeal of Costa products to its customer base worldwide, whether for ground or roast beans or for ready-to-drink beverages.
 Even McDonald’s, Coca-Cola’s biggest customer worldwide could become a potential channel.
-To date, McDonald’s have developed and marketed their own range of coffee drinks, however in other categories such as desserts they have adopted a partnership strategy alongside their own brand to develop exclusive products such as The Smarties McFlurry.
-The combined power of The Coca Cola company, Costa Coffee and McDonald’s globally could create some interesting strategies and synergies designed to increase overall distribution and consumption.
+To date, McDonald’s has developed and marketed their own range of coffee drinks, however in other categories such as desserts they have adopted a partnership strategy alongside their own brand to develop exclusive products such as The Smarties McFlurry.
+The combined power of The Coca-Cola Company, Costa Coffee and McDonald’s globally could create some interesting strategies and synergies designed to increase overall distribution and consumption.
 Of course, Costa’s retail store footprint of over 2,400 stores also offers The Coca-Cola company an opportunity to create a dominant distribution channel for its range of over 80 drinks and 20 brands, which includes three colas, a range of sparkling and still drinks, waters, herbal teas, juice drinks and sports drinks.

 - Geographical expansion creates another interesting question.
 Which markets will the newly acquired company focus on once the acquisition closes?
-Will Costa Coffee use The Coca-Cola’s power and presence in the US to enter that market given that it has chosen not to until now?
-With Costa’s chief taster having insured his tongue for £10 million, clearly Costa believes it has a sufficiently superior tasting product.
+Will Costa Coffee use Coca-Cola’s power and presence in the US to enter that market given that it has chosen not to until now?
+With Costa’s chief taster having insured his tongue for £10 million, clearly, Costa believes it has a sufficiently superior tasting product.
 It will be fascinating to see whether they use that as a USP to challenge the densely populated US market, or whether it will continue to focus on faster-growing markets such as China which Starbucks is also focused on for its global growth.
 Even in its home market in the UK, Costa’s competition is increasing.
 The BBC recently reported that the UK is the nation paying the most for coffee, creating opportunities for challenger brands such as easyCoffee who said “reports of the saturation in [the UK] high street coffee market had been “greatly exaggerated.”

 Operationally it seems unlikely that there will be any synergies between the two companies, with Costa recently opening a highly specialised £38 million coffee roasting facility to cater for its global expansion, and expected to deliver the capacity needed for the next 20 – 30 years.
 Similarly, in the UK, Coca-Cola operates its own six facilities manufacturing drink concentrates and syrups.
-While the hot and cold drinks categories could not be more different, the operational excellence and insights from operating industrial facilities at such scale could offer shared learnings between both brands.
+While the hot and cold drinks categories could not be more different, the operational excellence and insights from operating industrial facilities at such a scale could offer shared learnings between both brands.

-Clearly The Coca Cola company is incredibly excited about the opportunities presented by entering the coffee market – a category that’s “one of the fastest-growing beverage categories in the world, at 6%.”
-Our hope is that Costa Coffee continues to innovate and leverage the incredible resources of its new owners to further enhance their in-store experience and speed-up the global roll-out of features such as its new mobile ordering and payment feature.
+Clearly, The Coca-Cola Company is incredibly excited about the opportunities presented by entering the coffee market – a category that’s “one of the fastest-growing beverage categories in the world, at 6%.”
+Our hope is that Costa Coffee continues to innovate and leverage the incredible resources of its new owners to further enhance their in-store experience and speed up the global roll-out of features such as its new mobile ordering and payment feature.

-The UK’s favourite coffee chain has managed to thrive despite Starbucks three year head start launching this key feature in the UK so we will be keen to see whether they can use the increased resources of its new owners to challenge the global giant and perhaps become the world leader in the category.
+The UK’s favourite coffee chain has managed to thrive despite Starbucks ‘ year head start launching this key feature in the UK so we will be keen to see whether they can use the increased resources of its new owners to challenge the global giant and perhaps become the world leader in the category.